OpenFreeEnergy/alchemiscale.org-site/content/advancements/folding-at-home-2025/index.md

 ## the power of citizen science meets alchemical free energies

 [Folding@Home](https://foldingathome.org/) is a remarkable citizen-science platform that harnesses the collective power of volunteers' computers worldwide to run molecular dynamics simulations.
-During the COVID-19 pandemic, it became the **first exascale computing system**, reaching a staggering 2.43 exaflops of compute capacity.
+During the COVID-19 pandemic, it became the first exascale computing system, reaching a staggering 2.43 exaflops of compute capacity.
 Among its many contributions, Folding@Home powered over 50,000 free energy calculations for the [COVID Moonshot](https://covid.postera.ai/covid) project, helping advance the search for a broadly-accessible COVID-19 antiviral.

 Now in its 25th year of operation, Folding@Home continues to advance science across diverse applications—and we're thrilled to bring this incredible resource to the OpenFE ecosystem through **alchemiscale**.